Boganabi/DnD-Notes/Worlds/Qhith.md

 			- Animals and plants
 			- What do they eat?
 			- Medicines?
+				- Likely developed based on the 7 deadly sins to prevent them
 			- Ecology
 		- What elements of the supernatural exist?
 			- Is there magic?